jordipbou/frMIDI/README.md

 # Changelog

+* 1.1.8 [2021/04/28] - Exported ownNote and disownNote from linnstrument.js.
+* 1.1.7 [2021/04/19] - Functions that depend on midiAccess now allow it as a parameter.
 * 1.1.6 [2021/04/17] - Added stateChanger for LinnStrument.
 * 1.1.5 [2021/04/16] - Added CC14bitFromCCs and CCsFromCC14bit to use two different knobs of a controller as one 14 bit knob.
 * 1.1.4 [2021/04/14] - LinnStrument listener working.
 Added createToggle and createRoutingMatrix helpers.